9. Database access

 - [2]: to which we add references

-- [3]: the [MySQL.Data] DLL for the MySQL5 ADO.NET connector, as well as the [System.Configuration] DLL [4].
+- [3]: the DLL [MySQL.Data] of the Ado.Net connector of MySql5 as well as that of [System.Configuration] [4].

-We now create the [dbarticles] database and its [articles] table.
-The MySQL5 DBMS must be running.
-Additionally, we launch the [Query Browser] client (see section 1.2.3).
+We now create the database [dbarticles] and its table [articles].
+The SGBD MySQL5 must be launched.
+In addition, we launch the [Query Browser] client (see paragraph 1.2.3).

 ![]() |

-- [1]: In [Query Browser], right-click in the [Schemas] area [2] to create [3] a new schema, a term that refers to a database.
+- [1]: in [Query Browser], right-click in the [Schemata] zone [2] to create [3] a new schema, the term used to describe a database.

-- [4]: The database will be named [dbarticles].
-In [5], you can see it.
-It currently has no tables.
+- [4]: the database will be called [dbarticles].
+In [5], we see it.
+For the moment, it has no tables.
 We will execute the following SQL script:

-- Line 1: The [dbarticles] database becomes the current database.
-The following SQL statements will be executed on it.
+- line 1: the [dbarticles] database becomes the current database.
+The following SQL commands will be executed on it.

 ![]() |

-- In [MySQL Query Browser] [6], load the script [7].
-It appears in [8].
+- in [MySQL Query Browser] [6], we load the script [7].
+You can see it in [8].
 In [9], it is executed.

 ![]() |

-- In [10], the [articles] table has been created.
+- in [10], table [articles] has been created.
 Double-click on it.
-This brings up the window [11] with the query [12] inside, ready to be executed by [13].
+This brings up window [11] with query [12] inside, ready to be executed by [13].
 In [14], the result of the execution.
-We have the expected three rows.
-Note that the values in the [ID] field were generated automatically (the field’s AUTO_INCREMENT attribute).
+We have the three expected lines.
+Note that the values in field [ID] were generated automatically (field attribute AUTO_INCREMENT).

-Now that the database is ready, we can return to developing the application in Visual Studio.
+Now that the database is ready, we can get back to developing the application in Visual Studio.

 ![]() |

-In [1], the [Program.cs] program and the [App.config] configuration file.
-The configuration file is as follows:
+In [1], the program [Program.cs] and the configuration file [App.config].
+The latter is as follows:

 <?xml version="1.0" encoding="utf-8" ?>